Why a patient paid a $285 copay for a $40 drug

 The three largest pharmacy benefit managers – Express Scripts, CVS Caremark, and OptumRx – all told PBS NewsHour Weekend they do not engage in clawbacks.

 But Howard Jacobson, a pharmacist at Rockville Centre Pharmacy in Long Island, NY, showed PBS NewsHour Weekend several recent examples of clawbacks.
-In one instance, Howardson acquired a dose of the generic diabetes Metformin for $1.61.
+In one instance, Jacobson acquired a dose of the generic diabetes Metformin for $1.61.
 He said if a patient paid out-of-pocket, he likely would sell if for $4.
 But in a recent transaction, the pharmacy benefit manager told Jacobson to collect a $10.84 copay from the patient, and it took back $8.91.

 In the case of Z. Ming Ma and his wife Gretchen Liu, there was no pharmacist involved, because they purchased the medication directly from Express Scripts.